How to Avoid Mistakes When Buying Rideshare Insurance in New Jersey

 Even with the most careful drivers, accidents can happen.
-In 2019, there were over 529 fatal road accidents in New Jersey, causing 563 fatalities throughout the state.
+In 2019, there were over 529 fatal road accidents in New Jersey, causing 558 fatalities throughout the state.
 Not only do road accidents happen frequently, but they are also costly.
-So if you drive for popular rideshare companies like Uber or Lyft, you should have insurance for rideshare, and do not assume that the coverage for these accidents will be on the company’s dime.
+So if you drive for popular rideshare companies like Uber or Lyft, you should have insurance for rideshare, and you should also know that the coverage for these accidents will be on the company’s dime.

 A common misconception among rideshare drivers is that the personal auto insurance policy or employer-provided commercial policy is enough to cover incidents that may happen when picking up a passenger and driving them to their destination.

 Unfortunately, that is not necessarily the case.
 Instead of relying on basic coverage when driving for a company like Uber and Lyft, opt for additional rideshare insurance policies from a private insurance company.
 Read on to determine how rideshare insurance in NJ works and see if the supplemental coverage policy is for you.

 What is Rideshare Insurance?